AndreMassa997/ShakeItApp/README.md

 It's mandatory to select at least one filter for each type, to continue the filtering.

 ## Additional features
+- <b>Settings</b>
     - The app supports both light and dark mode and you can choose automatic mode (the system one) or your favourite from the gear icon on top-right of the home page

     - The app supports english and italian language.
 You can choose the automatic mode (the system language) or your favourite language from the gear icon on top-right in the home page.

+Both the settings will be stored in the User Defaults if not set to the system settings (I created a property wrapper to easy store and get data from User Defaults)

 - Popups and loaders improve the user's experience thanks to Lottie animations:
     - A Loader will be shown on the bottom of the cocktails list when data are loading from API
     - A popup will be shown if some errors occurred while loading data from API